Bijections for planar maps with boundaries

 It is clear that $M_1$ is in $\cAdd$.
-We denote by $M_2$ the maps obtained from $M$ be replacing all the faces in $S$ by a single marked internal face $f_e'$ (of degree $d$).
+We denote by $M_2$ the map obtained from $M$ by erasing all the vertices in $\Vo(S)$ and all the edges in $\Eo(S)$, so that the simply connected region $H(S)$ is replaced by a single marked internal face (of degree $d$) which we denote by $f_e'$.
+Note that the contour $C(S)$ of the marked face $f_e'$ is not necessarily simple; see Figure~\ref{fig:decompose-maps}.
 It is clear that $M_2$ is in $\cBda$.
 Hence every map $M$ in $\cAda$ decomposes into a pair $(M_1,M_2)$ of maps in $\cAdd\times\cBda$.
-This decomposition of maps in $\cAda$ is represented in Figure~\ref{fig:decompose-maps}.

-\fig{width=.5\linewidth}{decompose-maps}{The canonical decomposition of maps in $\cAda$ into a pair of maps in $\cAdd\times\cBda$.}
+\fig{width=.8\linewidth}{decompose-maps}{The canonical decomposition of maps in $\cAda$ into a pair of maps in $\cAdd\times\cBda$.}